 Since 2019, Bernita also serves as lecturer on the faculty of the University for Digital Technologies in Medicine and Dentistry, Luxembourg.
 Additionally, since 2021 she is a Doctoral degree candidate working on a DAM – Doctor in Advanced Medicine.

-You will also find her conducting dental hygiene continuing education seminars through ADS – American Dental Systems GmbH.
-The courses are virtual at the moment.
+Previously, you could also find her conducting dental hygiene continuing education seminars through ADS – American Dental Systems GmbH.
 ADS is a German dental supplier that also offers continuing education.

 Bernita Bush Gissler – Jazz singer

 She has another side that is just as interesting as dental hygiene.
 Check her out with her quartet below.